MSIA/MSiA400_GrandTeton/weekly_update/weekly_update.md

 We think there might be a need to change the model now (maybe SVM or Random Forest).

-To have a detailed look at the code and results: please look at the notebook: https://github.com/MSIA/MSiA400_GrandTeton/blob/master/LogisticModel_FeatureClass.ipynb
+To have a detailed look at the code and results, please look at the notebook: https://github.com/MSIA/MSiA400_GrandTeton/blob/master/LogisticModel_FeatureClass.ipynb

 Then we tested this model on real images, and found the results are not consistent with our expectation.
 For example, the count_level() fails to detect non-horizonal lines which represent the number of floors, and the count_openinings() returns more contours comparing with the actual image.